I wish it were that easy. I am not a clinician nor an expert, but I can pass on what I have learned and what has worked for others.

 Detour, Stop and Think, Connections Counseling’s options for Madison college-age students, counseling, and family counseling are yours to consider for early intervention.
 Again, those are southeastern and central Wisconsin programs.

 Avoid getting overwhelmed by treatment choices

 Treatment facility choices can be overwhelming apart from the quality Midwestern big ones, Hazelden/Betty Ford Foundation, Rosecrance, Rogers Memorial and Nova.
 It’s often a good idea for our loved one to get out of Dodge.
 Acadia Healthcare has a premier site in Tucson and other sites around the country.
-For personal service, pick up the phone and talk to our friend Ben Bertsch, a Treatment Placement Specialist at Acadia (763-516-1016).
-His drumbeat is getting people the specialized help they need at whatever treatment facility is the best fit.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) has a helpful “Find Treatment” locator page by address, city or zip code.

 If you are in the middle of mental health issues with your loved one, resources found on the National Alliance for Mental Health — NAMI — website might be a good place to start.
 They even have a helpline.